-The way the scheduling works is this: European Tanneries take the month of August off, and once they come back in September it takes on average 8 weeks for anything new to be shipped to our vendors.
-These goods are usually for sampling for styles that will ship to stores the next August, Sept & Oct.
-That’s how the schedule works at this point.
+The way the scheduling works is this: European Tanneries take the whole month of August off, and once they come back in September it takes on average a minimum of 8-12 weeks for anything new to be shipped to any vendors or manufacturers.

-BTB, this jacket required almost 64 square feet of these goods for a size 44.
-(And he also got a hat out of the scraps! ) The skins are tiny, 3 sft to 4.5 sqft each.
+BTW, this jacket required 65 square feet of these goods for a size 44.
+(And he also got a hat out of the scraps! ) These skins were tiny, 3 sft to 4.5 sqft each.
 Almost every cut section takes a whole skin when they are this small.
 Footage adds up quickly.
-And Shearling is one of the most expensive, non-exotic, leathers, and it requires specialized handling & cutting.
+And shearling is one of the more expensive, non-exotic, leathers, and it requires specialized handling & cutting.
 A Custom Made Shearling jacket or coat will never be remotely in the price range of an Off-the-Rack shearling jacket.